namedata/seraphleaked/README.md

 This is a free and more updated version of Seraph, a ROBLOX Dungeon Quest script.

-The original was sold to a person known as SirFrenchie/SirDuck who after being to be a pedophile quit and sold it to someone else.
+The original was sold to a person known as SirFrenchie/SirDuck who after being exposed as be a pedophile, quit and sold it to someone else.

 This is the most up to date developer version from after the leak.
 Source is obfuscated to prevent more pastes of it being spread around for money.